-In classrooms everywhere, we see students from so many different places.
-They have different stories.
-They have different backgrounds.
-It is really, really important that every single student feels like they belong and has a fair chance to learn and do well.
+In classrooms everywhere, we see so many different students.
+They come from lots of places.
+Have unique stories and different backgrounds.
+It is super important that every single student feels like they belong.
+They should also have a fair chance to learn.
+They need to do well.
 Games like Gimkit are great for learning.
-Learn more about using Gimkit.
-But we need to make sure our questions do not accidentally make some students feel left out or treated unfairly.
+You can learn more about using Gimkit.
+But we really need to check our questions.
+We don’t want to accidentally make some students feel left out.
+We don’t want them to feel treated unfairly.

 Gimkit offers a fun way to check what students know.
 As teachers, we need to make sure our games are fair for everyone.
-This means thinking carefully about the questions we write.
+This means we think carefully about every question we write.
 We want to create inclusive Gimkit games, avoiding bias.
-This blog post will give you some easy ideas on how to do just that.
+This blog post will give you some simple ideas.
+You can do this easily.

 Understanding Bias in Quiz Questions